dxw/playbook/guides/how-we-do-user-research.md

 On previous project we have paid:

-- £30 of Love2Shop gift vouchers for 1.5 hours of in-person usability testing
+- £30 of Love2Shop vouchers for 1.5 hours of in-person usability testing
 - £50 cash for geographically-specific users to take part in 1 hour of remote mobile usability testing
 - £100 cash for an hour-long discovery research session with people likely to need assisted digital support
-- £100 cash incentives for 45 minute research session with small businesses
+- £100 cash for 45 minute research session with small businesses

 ### Paying incentives through a recruitment agency